sohelmohammed0/Bubblechat/README.md

 # Bubblechat
-This repo is for bubble chat - a sample and real time chat application
+This repo is for real time chat application